|

 - Create a symbolic link Clone from Source to Destination.

-- Delete symbolic links in Destination which are not anymore in Source
+- Delete symbolic links in Destination which are no longer in Source

 Clone Mirror takes care of Inner Junctions, Inner Symbolic links or when